minicomp/wax/pages/demo.md

 ---
-layout: default
+layout: page
-title: About this demo
+title: How was this Wax site made?
 permalink: /demo/
 ---

-## How was this Wax site made?

 1. Items were curated into a collection.
 2. Collection metadata was catalogued and normalized into a CSV file.